nicholaswilde/frame-fi/docs/software.md

   and ESP32 devices.
 - [SimpleFTPServer][11]: A library for creating an FTP server on an ESP32.
 - [bodmer/TFT_eSPI][12]: A library for driving TFT displays.
+- [Preferences][18]: A library for non-volatile storage on ESP32 devices.

 ## :scroll: Languages and Frameworks